Leo m German, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, English, Croatian, Late Roman

 .
 After the Middle Ages this name was rare, but it was revived at the end of the 19th century.

-MARLEY f English (Modern)
+Marley f & m English (Modern)

-From a surname which was taken from a place name meaning either "pleasant wood", "boundary wood" or "marten wood" in Old English.
+From a surname that was taken from a place name meaning either "pleasant wood", "boundary wood" or "marten wood" in Old English.
 A famous bearer of the surname was the Jamaican musician Bob Marley (1945-1981).

-MARLON m English
+Marlon m English